HISTORY 216: MODERN EUROPE

 Geert Mak, In Europe: Travels Through The Twentieth Century.
 New York: Vintage, 2008.
 (Read Chapters IX-XII)

 a) Video: "The Two Winstons" (Story Of Britain, BBC) or "56 Up" (2012)

 ***Exam day and time TBA -- Second-Half Journal Due at the time of the Exam

 The ISMs assignment will ask you to engage in intensive research on the history of the ideologies that developed in Europe in the 1789-1914 era.

 The student journal is the main assignment in this class.
 The purpose of the journal is to provide you the opportunity for frequent thoughtful, analytical, and personal commentary upon course-related material.
 The advantages of the journal, to my mind, are that it breaks work down into regular and manageable chunks, and that it enables you to seize hold of the curriculum in a way which reflects your own interests and style.

 The journal will be graded in two installments.
-It will be due just before Reading Break.
-This installment will count for 30% of the course grade.
+It will be due just after Reading Break.
+This installment will count for 25% of the course grade.
 The journal will then again be due on the day of the Final Exam.
-This installment will count for 35% of the course grade.
+This installment will count for 25% of the course grade.